Mike Ackrill Award

 Mike Ackrill Cup

-The award went to Adam Slater of Heatric for his talk on diffusion bonded heat exchangers.
+• The 2008 award went to Adam Slater of Heatric for his talk on diffusion bonded heat exchangers.

-• The 2007 award went to Luc-Stéphane Schroeder of Chromalox International for his talk on, "Impedance Heating Heating and Melting using TPC Technology."
+• The 2007 award went to Luc-Stephane Schroeder of Chromalox International for his talk on, "Impedance Heating Heating and Melting using TPC Technology."

 • The 2006 award went to Gerry Francis of Davy Process Technology for a talk he gave on the Advantages and Disadvantages of Stainless Steel Heat Exchangers.